Reliable learning in challenging environments: Introduction

 \section{Introduction}

-There is often a disparity in the conditions under which machine learning algorithms are trained, and the conditions under which they are deployed.
+The question of providing reliability guarantees on the output of learned classifiers has been studied previously in the classical learning setting where the training and test data are independent and identically distributed (i.i.d.) draws from the same distribution \cite{rivest1988learning,el2010foundations,el2012active}.
+Conceptually, a {\it reliable} learner outputs a prediction and may output a correctness guarantee.
+We know that the learner is correct on all points with the guarantee as long as the learning-theoretic assumptions hold, e.g., realizability.
+While a trivial model that abstains from providing any guarantee is also a reliable learner, we are interested in a reliable learner that provides the guarantee on as many points as possible ({\it useful} in the sense of Rivest and Sloan \cite{rivest1988learning}). \cite{el2010foundations} provides a characterization of optimal reliable learners in this classical learning setting.

+However, the assumption that the training and test data are drawn from the same distribution is often violated in practice.
+The mismatch may take the form of a `natural distribution shift' when the test distribution is different from the training distribution or `adversarial attacks' when there is an adversary that can perturb a test data point with the goal of changing the model prediction.
 This is frequently accompanied by a significant performance drop, as well as the inability to guarantee the usefulness of the algorithm.
 As a result, there is a significant interest in the study of test-time attacks \cite{goodfellow2014explaining,carlini2017towards,madry2018towards} and distribution shift \cite{lipton2018detecting,recht2019imagenet,miller2021accuracy} among the applied machine learning community.
 Furthermore, recently there has been growing interest in the theoretical machine learning community for designing approaches with provable guarantees under test time attacks \cite{attias2019improved,montasser2019vc,montasseradversarially} as well as renewed interest in distribution shift \cite{ben2006analysis,mansour2008domain,hanneke2019value}.
 All the prior theoretical work in the literature has mainly focused on the effect of attacks or distribution shift on average error rate {(}e.g.\ \cite{ben2006analysis,attias2019improved}{)}.
-However, this neglects a major relevant concern for users of machine learning algorithms, namely the ability to determine which predictions are correct under such conditions.
-This question of designing learners that give guarantees on which of their predictions are reliable is increasingly becoming a crucial concern, with the current potential of using them more extensively and in more safety-critical applications.
+However, this neglects a major relevant concern for users of machine learning algorithms, namely the ability to provide correctness guarantees for individual predictions: i.e., reliability.
+In {{this work}}, we advance this line of work by developing a general understanding of how to learn reliably in the presence of {corruptions or changes to the test set, specifically under adversarial} test-time attacks { as well as} distribution shift {between the training (source) and test (target) data}.